GSI-Fing-Udelar/tectonic/DEVELOPMENT.md

 ## Installation

-If you want to develop this module, you can use the following commands to install the dependencies:
+If you want to develop this module, you can use the following commands to install the project and its dependencies:

 ```bash
 python3 -m pip install poetry
 poetry install
 ```

+Then you can either run `poetry run tectonic <options>` directly, or `poetry shell`

 Then you will have the `tectonic` cli command available.

 ## Development

-We test our code using pytest and pylint.
+We test our code using `pytest` and `pylint`.